 - Quad Isolation, Hamstring Isolation, Calves, Abs

-- Only using Giant Sets for your isolations (not your compound movements like squats, deadlifts etc).
+A.) Only using Giant Sets for your isolations (NOT your compound movements like squats, deadlifts etc).

-- Either doing them every week or on the rare occasion when you are pushed for time to keep performance consistent- don’t chop and change week-to-week.
+B.) Either doing them every week OR on the odd occasion when you are pushed for time to keep performance consistent.